ytomofuji/JMAG_JVD/README.md

 ・`DB`: A blast database made from a viral genome database
 ・`DB_NAME`: Name of the viral genome database (used for the name of the directory of the result files [`${DIR}/BIN_CRISPR/${ID}/BLAST/${DB_NAME}_${SOFT}`])

-This script outputs the result of the blast search.
+This script outputs the results of the blast search.